rstar2/aws_playground/aws-s3-website-hosting/README.md

 https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-route53-aliastarget.html
 https://github.com/ServerlessOpsIO/serverless-zombo.com/blob/master/serverless.yml

+After that the NS servers of the created Route53 HostZone have to be set in the domain registrar (e.g. GoDaddy): ns-1328.awsdns-38.org. ns-485.awsdns-60.com. ns-1574.awsdns-04.co.uk. ns-824.awsdns-39.net.

 6. Configure proper SSL Certificate
 TODO:
 If using the site just through CloudFront domain we can use it's SSL Certificate,